Amber weather warning extended across parts of Scotland as public transport services cancelled

 'I believe we are on the edge of a greater crisis for the economy' - top chefs plead with Scottish Government to reduce business rates in line with England and Wales

-The Met Office on Saturday said certain areas may suffer power cuts, while some communities may be completely cut off.
+The Met Office on Saturday warned certain areas may suffer power cuts, while some communities may be completely cut off.

-Sepa has issued a flood warning in Strath Oykel, while flood alerts have been issued in Caithness and Sutherland, Argyll and Bute, Easter Ross and Great Glen, Skye and Lochaber, and Wester Ross.
+Sepa issued a flood warning in Strath Oykel, while flood alerts were issued in Caithness and Sutherland, Argyll and Bute, Easter Ross and Great Glen, Skye and Lochaber, and Wester Ross.

+Speaking on Sunday's forecast, Met Office meteorologist Jonathan Vautrey reported: "We're also going to see some very strong and significant downwind gusts as well.
+Potential for gale strength gusts across much of northern England and Northern Ireland and into Scotland as well.

+"40, 50, 55mph gusts so a very windy and blustery day that will take the edge off the feel of things."

 Comments